mwisniewski1991/premier_league_race/README.md

 Create simple web app to show Premier League title race.

 ## Stack
-- Web parser
+- Web Scraper
     - Python
         - Pandas pipe
-- Web server
+- Web Server
     - Python
+        - Streamlit
+- Database
-        - Plotly Dash
+    - sqlite

 ## Project Details
-### Data and DB
-### WebApp
+Dashboard, built on Streamlit, shows the Premier League race.
+The data is scraped from the fbref.com website and then visualized on one simple chart.

+Application is wrapped in a Docker container.

 ## To Do Plan
-- add documentation to all functions,
-- style line chart
+- Add goals scorer race?